Resonant Echoes logo

 Resonant Echoes is the infrastructure that connects institutional scholarship to the classroom.
 Cultural institutions research and craft historically grounded personas (called Echoes) from their collections and expertise.
 Those Echoes enter the Lending Library, where educators discover and deploy them.

-Learners don't just read history.
+Students don't just read about a topic or perspective.
 They meet it.
 They question it.
 They hear the stories that textbooks don't have room for.

 How It Works